uap-initiative/uapOntology/CONTRIBUTING.md

 - **Fork** the repository ;
 - Clone the forked repository on your computer ;
-- Create some local branch from `editing` which is the working/dev branch ;
+- Create some local branch from `dev` which is the working/developpment branch ;
-- Work, commit then merge your local branches into `editing` ;
+- Work, commit then merge your local branches into `dev` ;
-- Push your work and make **pull requests** to merge it into the `uapOntology` repository `editing` remote branch.
+- Push your work and make **pull requests** to merge it into the `uapOntology` repository `dev` remote branch.
-- When a public release is ready, the remote `editing` branch is merged into `master`, updating the project website.
+- When a public release is ready, the remote `dev` branch is merged into `master`, updating the project website.

 Here are some usefull [GitHub guides](https://guides.github.com/).
 Please